8 Best Renters Insurance Companies in Texas of 2026

 The standard renters policy covers losses due to fire or theft, for example, but only up to a certain limit.

-So we looked at the types of coverage you can get beyond what a standard policy could offer, which means we looked at add-ons or riders that required additional costs but which made coverage more comprehensive.
+So we looked at the types of coverage you can get beyond what a standard policy could offer, which means we looked at add-ons or riders that required additional costs but made coverage more comprehensive.

 Technology

-So insurers using AI came down to convenience.
+So, insurers using AI came down to convenience.

 We only considered insurers if they had an easy-to-use website and mobile app that offered policyholders a lot of useful features.